-to the actual/observed $\tau_{echo}$ \cite{rance_obtaining_1983,baxImproved1988}.
-However, if the timescale of the inhomogeneous decay ($T_2^*$) exceeds the required timing correction, the determination of the center maximum of the echo frequently proves less trivial than expected.
+provides a reasonable approximation to the actual observed $\tau_{echo}$ based on the ninety time $t_{90}$ and inter-pulse delay $\tau$ in a spin echo experiment~\cite{rance_obtaining_1983,baxImproved1988}.
+But, in practice, the existence of hardware trigger delays, group delays due to line transmission, \etc, means that the exact position of the echo center must be determined experimentally. \paragraph{barriers to determination} If the timescale of the inhomogeneous decay ($T_2^*$) exceeds the required timing correction, the determination of the center maximum of the echo frequently proves less trivial than expected.
 In particular, the presence of noise complicates attempts to choose between the amplitude of time points near the peak of the echo, where the magnitude is relatively flat as a function of time.
-Furthermore, echoes resulting from experiments that invert some isochromats but not others (or from antiphase signal) will not necessarily present maximum amplitude at the center of the echo.

-Three strategies yield more robust procedures for finding the echo center. \paragraph{} The first strategy exploits the Hermitian symmetry of echo-like signal by finding the value of $\tau_{shift}$ that minimizes the cost function
+Furthermore, echoes resulting from experiments that invert some isochromats but not others (or from antiphase signal) will not necessarily present maximum amplitude at the center of the echo. \paragraph{introduce two strategies} Two strategies yield more robust procedures for finding the echo center: \paragraph{correlation format} The first strategy exploits the fact that the echo signal in the time domain must have Hermitian symmetry ($s(t)=s^*(-t)$).
+Therefore, the cross-correlation of the echo waveform with its Hermitian conjugate can identify the timing discrepancy between the instrumentally assigned time axis and the ``true'' time axis, where $t=0$ corresponds to the echo center. \paragraph{} Invoking established procedure for analogous calculations in the molecular dynamics literature~\cite{Futrelle1971}, this strategy begins by zero-filling the signal, $s(t)$, to twice its length.
+For a discrete signal with $N$ datapoints, the resulting zero-filled signal $s_{zf}(t)$, has length $2 N t_{dw}$, where $t_{dw}$ (the dwell time) gives the separation between datapoints in the time domain.
+The following equations will utilize the fact that $s_{zf}$ (or any signal treated by a discrete Fourier Transform) is mathematically modeled as infinitely repeating, with a periodicity equal to its length ($2 N t_{dw}$).
+For any real inhomogeneous broadening, the cost function